alexasih/HotDog/README.md

 # HotDog
-creating the SeeFood (Hot Dog / Not a hot dog) app from Silicon Valley
+created the SeeFood (Hot Dog / Not a hot dog) app from Silicon Valley